DUI Defenses In Florida

 DUI Evidence Can Be Challenged

 DUI cases are among the toughest areas of law because they require knowledge of science and law and demand an understanding of how the two areas affect one another.
 Just because a breath test determined that your BAC was above the legal limit does not mean that you will be convicted of a DUI offense.
 It is the job of the prosecutor to prove your guilt beyond a reasonable doubt, but with the help of an experienced DUI defense attorney in Miami, your legal representative can effectively challenge the validity and admissibility of any evidence brought against you.

-I have a 10.0 Superb Rating on Avvo and am AV® Rated by Martindale-Hubbell®.
+I have a 10.0 Superb Rating on Avvo and am AV peer-review rated through Martindale-Hubbell.
 I personally handle each case that comes through my doors and create an effective strategy by analyzing all of the facts surrounding a case, assessing any possible weaknesses and strengths, and explaining all legal options to my clients.
 It is this forward-thinking approach that enables me to achieve positive results and keeps clients satisfied!
 If you are ready to fight your DUI allegations, do not hesitate a moment longer.
 Contact my firm today to schedule your initial case evaluation to get started!